wp-plugins/woo-stickers-by-webline/readme.txt

 Release Date: November 29, 2014

-* Enhancement: Added to field to consider product as new.
+* Enhancement: Added field to consider product as new.

 = 1.0.1 =
 Release Date: November 26, 2014